-The fairness opinion was rendered by Raymond James & Associates, Inc. prior to the execution of the definitive asset purchase agreement.
+The opinion of our financial advisor was rendered by Raymond James & Associates, Inc. prior to the execution of the definitive asset purchase agreement.

-In rendering its fairness opinion of December 19, 2002, that the consideration to be received by us was fair, from a financial point of view, to the company's stockholders, Raymond James & Associates, Inc. based its opinion on the proposed terms of the transaction as they existed on that date.
-While the changes made to the asset purchase agreement between December 19, 2002 and January 6, 2003 were not material and did not alter the consideration to be received by us that was finalized on December 19, 2002, the definitive asset purchase agreement was not executed until approximately two and a half weeks after the delivery of the fairness opinion.
-When evaluating the fairness opinion of Raymond James & Associates, Inc., stockholders should consider the fact that a delay occurred between the delivery of the fairness opinion and the execution of the definitive asset purchase agreement and the possibility that intervening factors not considered could have affected the opinion.
+In rendering its opinion of December 19, 2002, that the consideration to be received by us was fair, from a financial point of view, to the company's stockholders, Raymond James & Associates, Inc. based its opinion on the proposed terms of the transaction as they existed on that date.
+While the changes made to the asset purchase agreement between December 19, 2002 and January 6, 2003 were not material and did not alter the consideration to be received by us that was finalized on December 19, 2002, the definitive asset purchase agreement was not executed until approximately two and a half weeks after the delivery of the opinion.
+When evaluating the opinion of Raymond James & Associates, Inc., stockholders should consider the fact that a delay occurred between the delivery of the opinion and the execution of the definitive asset purchase agreement and the possibility that intervening factors not considered could have affected the opinion.

-The fairness opinion does not address changes in the value of the liabilities to be assumed since the date of the opinion.
+The opinion of our financial advisor does not address changes in the value of the liabilities to be assumed since the date of the opinion.

-We do not intend to obtain an updated fairness opinion of Raymond James & Associates, Inc. unless a material amendment is made to the financial terms of the asset purchase agreement.
-Raymond James & Associates, Inc.'s fairness opinion of December 19, 2002, assumes that as of the date of the opinion, the liabilities to be assumed by VidCon would be approximately \$11,200,000.
+We do not intend to obtain an updated opinion of Raymond James & Associates, Inc. unless a material amendment is made to the financial terms of the asset purchase agreement.
+Raymond James & Associates, Inc.'s opinion of December 19, 2002, assumes that as of the date of the opinion, the liabilities to be assumed by VidCon would be approximately \$11,200,000.
 Changes in the amount of liabilities associated with our videoconferencing services business have left those liabilities, as of the date of this proxy statement, at approximately \$8,000,000.
-Therefore, Raymond James & Associates, Inc.'s opinion will not accurately address the fairness of the date on which the opinion was rendered.
-In considering the proposal and Raymond James & Associates, Inc.'s fairness opinion, stockholders should also consider the fact that Raymond James & Associates, Inc. has not expressed an opinion on the ultimate consideration to be actually received by us in this transaction, after giving effect to any change in the purchase price to be received by us.
+Therefore, Raymond James & Associates, Inc.'s opinion will not accurately address the fairness of the consideration at the time the transaction is completed but only as of the date on which the opinion was rendered.
+In considering the proposal and Raymond James & Associates, Inc.'s opinion, stockholders should also consider the fact that Raymond James & Associates, Inc. has not expressed an opinion on the ultimate consideration to be actually received by us in this transaction, after giving effect to any change in the purchase price to be received by us.